docsforadobe/after-effects-expression-reference/docs/path-property.md

 **Description**

 Get the calculated x,y coordinates of the normal for an arbitrary point along a path.
-Coordinate values of normals are offset relative to the parent point’s coordinates. i.e., The value `[0,0]` is the same as the parent point.
-The normal’s parent point is expressed as a percentage of the arc-length of the path.
+Coordinate values of normals are offset relative to the parent point's coordinates. i.e., The value `[0,0]` is the same as the parent point.
+The normal's parent point is expressed as a percentage of the arc-length of the path.
 Read the description of the `pointOnPath()` method for details about arc-length percentage.
 The coordinates returned by `normalOnPath()` are calcuated from its parent point.
-The linear distance between the parent point’s coordinates and `normalOnPath()` coordinates will always be `1`.
+The linear distance between the parent point's coordinates and `normalOnPath()` coordinates will always be `1`.
 You can multiply the returned coordinates to create a longer normal, for example. `(myPath.normalOnPath() * 100)`.

 Optionally specify the time at which sample to the path.